Complex QA and language models hybrid architectures, Survey: Analyzing: complexity, skills, tasks, and limits

 Considering the QA/CQA standard pipeline presented in introduction, a task of question answering requires different complementary skills in the domain of machine reading comprehension (MRC), information retrieval (IR), and also knowledge capitalisation and reinforcement.

-In this section, we leverage the QA skills taxonomy from \citet{rogersQADatasetExplosion2022} which we augmented with the "Experience learning" skill concept (see figure \ref{CQA_Taxonomy}), important for a CQA system.
-This later has shown to be a major skill to enable calibration or alignment to intent and values, and continuous improvement by usage~\citep{baiConstitutionalAIHarmlessness2022, chiuKnowledgeGroundedReinforcementLearning2022}.
+We leverage the QA skills taxonomy from \citet{rogersQADatasetExplosion2022} which we augmented with the "Experience learning" skill concept (see figure \ref{CQA_Taxonomy}), important for a CQA system.
+This later has shown to be a major skill to enable calibration or alignment to intent and values~\citep{baiConstitutionalAIHarmlessness2022}, and continuous improvement by usage~\citep{chiuKnowledgeGroundedReinforcementLearning2022}.

-\subsubsection{\textbf{Interpreting \& manipulating input}}
+\subsubsection{Interpreting \& manipulating input}

 Like humans, machines should capture the meaning of the individual constituent elements of the input (words, numbers) and the global syntax and semantic, and manipulate them in the context of the task and in respect to the language and other shared system (e.g. mathematics).
 This requires a set of skills, including: \begin{itemize} \item \textbf{Linguistic skills} - e.g. recognizing word categories and meaning, translating, understanding the context, relationships and implications of words and phrases; it might be decomposed into syntactic, grammatical, and semantic skills. \item \textbf{Numeric skills} - e.g. performing calculations, dealing with precise and imprecise numbers. \item \textbf{Operation on sets} - e.g. selecting, combining, intersection, operating on elements of a set of input (e.g. Alice, Bob and Charlie are in the room.
 Bob goes out.
 Who are the persons in the room?); \end{itemize}